-There’s plenty of safety tech, but BMW didn’t impress owners in our Driver Power satisfaction survey
+The X5 includes plenty of safety tech, while there's improved customer feedback for BMW in our Driver Power satisfaction survey

 As one of the flagship SUV models in BMW’s range, the latest X5 unsurprisingly comes packed with advanced safety tech.
-The most impressive kit is part of the BMW Driving Assistant Professional pack, which offers autonomous features like intelligent cruise control with lane-keeping assistance and the ability to keep pace with flowing traffic – including making allowances for vehicles merging into your lane.
+The most impressive kit is part of the BMW Driving Assistant Professional system, as part of the Technology Plus Pack, which offers autonomous features like intelligent cruise control with lane-keeping assistance and the ability to keep pace with flowing traffic – including making allowances for vehicles merging into your lane.
 Other innovations include autonomous emergency braking and an aid that steers into clear space if the system senses an imminent collision with a car or pedestrian.

 The warranty BMW provides for all its models is competitive, if unexceptional.
-You get unlimited-mileage cover for the first three years of ownership, which is better than VW Group products, which are subject to a mileage cap.
+You get unlimited-mileage cover for the first three years of ownership, which is better than VW Group products that are subject to a mileage cap of 60,000 miles.

-Fixed-price servicing plans help you spread the cost of keeping your BMW X5 maintained, but the servicing schedule is variable depending on how the car’s on-board sensors think your driving style has affected oil quality.
+Fixed-price servicing plans help you spread the cost of keeping your BMW X5 maintained.
+The servicing schedule depends on how the car’s onboard sensors think your driving style has affected oil quality.
 High-mileage drivers putting less strain on their engines should get a ‘service required’ message from their car less frequently than urban motorists covering low mileages in stop-start traffic.